lena-raedler/WaifuChamber/sideproject/README.md

 There are more, but they are either too miniscule to list or there are too many to list them all.

 ## Known Major Bugs
+- After defeating the first boss the shortcut to the start room does not open.
+Exit the game and start it again to "teleport" yourself to the last checkpoint and continue the game from there on.

 - The textures for the player projectiles are displaced a little bit in comparison to their hitbox.
 We therefore recommend playing with the debug option turned on (turn on and off within the option menu in-game) so that the hitbox is visible.

 - The game can get laggy from time to time (especially when starting, changing rooms or when a lot of projectiles and / or enemies are displayed)